-Furnace Fan and Thermostat
+Furnace Fan and TV Amplifier Controls

-Make sure that the switches for both the furnace fan and thermostat are in the OFF position.
+Make sure that the switches for both the furnace fan and the TV amplifier are in the OFF position.
+Even with the furnace shut off, the fan could run and drain the 12-volt battery.